staskine/staskine/README.md

 ## 🌟 About Me

-- 💻 **Studies**: I'm currently studying at Hive Helsinki
+- 💻 **Studies**: In the final stretch of my software engineering studies at Hive Helsinki!
-- 👽 **Currently Learning**: Coding using C and C++
+- 👽 **Currently Learning**: Deepening my skills in C and C++ while staying curious and open to new tools and technologies
-- ✨ **Hobbies/Interests**: Currently trying to finish my movie and book collections!
+- ✨ **Hobbies/Interests**: Growing my movie and book collections (always happy to hear recommendations)

-  I'm an aspiring coder and future/present problem solver!
-I have a love/hate relationship with debugging which is probably what every coder can agree on even if I'm good at it.
+  I'm an aspiring developer with a strong interest in solving real-world problems through code.
+Debugging can test my patience, but it’s also where I learn the most, and I’ve come to embrace it.
+As I approach the end of my studies at Hive Helsinki, I’m   actively looking for internship or junior developer opportunities where I can continue learning, growing, and making meaningful contributions.

-  I'm currently reaching the end of my studies at Hive Helsinki and looking for internships/junior positions.
-Don't be afraid of reaching out to me via linkedin if any questions regarding my projects, work opportunities (nudge nudge) or if you just want to chat. 👩‍🚀
+  If you're curious about my projects, have an opportunity to share, or just want to connect, feel free to reach out on LinkedIn.
+I'm always open to a good tech chat or a new challenge 👩‍🚀

 ---